 The Secret of the Jewish Heart: The Fire Burning Beneath the Rust

-Lesson No. 6 | Monday, Parshas Behar, 8 Iyar 5755 (1995).
-Continued from No. 5
+Lesson No. 6 | Monday, Parashas Behar, 8 Iyar 5755 (Continued from No. 5)

-How can one reveal the Divine spark hidden within every person?
-Rabbi Berland shlit"a (may he live long and good days) in a fascinating lesson on the power of "I have set Hashem before me always," the parable of the poor man and the millionaire, and the wondrous story of the Baal HaTanya and the stingy wealthy man who taught us all a lesson about the Jewish heart that burns beneath mountains of ash.
+How can one discover the Divine spark hidden within every person?
+Rabbi Berland shlit"a delivers a fascinating lesson on the power of "Shiviti Hashem l'negdi tamid (I have placed Hashem before me constantly)," the parable of the pauper and the millionaire, and the wondrous story of the Baal HaTanya and the miserly rich man who taught us all a lesson about the Jewish heart that burns beneath mountains of ash.

-Shiviti Hashem L'negdi Tamid
+Shiviti Hashem L'negdi Tamid (I Have Placed Hashem Before Me Constantly)

-Standing as a Poor Man at the Door
+Standing Like a Pauper at the Door

 The Rich Man and the "Rusty Coin"